prabhash-code/algo-playground/README.md

 > ℹ️ ***We are pretty sure, you may see the problem in a different way.
 Feel free to optimize.***

+## Basic steps to solve a problem
+### Step 01: Verify the constraints
+First, identify the constraints/boundaries for the problem.
+This is good to find out the edge cases.

+Example:
+  - Are all the numbers positive or can there be negatives?
+  - Are there any duplicate numbers in the array?
+  - Will there always be a solution available?
+What do we do/return if there’s no solution?

+### Step 02: Write out some test cases
+Then write down some test inputs that cover the above constraints/boundaries.

+### Step 03: Figure out a solution without code
+Write your solution in a paper or on notepad (not on a IDE)
+### Step 04: Write out a solution in code
+Code your solution in the IDE
+### Step 05: Test the code with test cases
+Important: Always test the code
+  - with empty array,
+  - array with one value,
+  - array with duplicates

 ## Solutions